fedcba499/notes/docs/electronics/lesson_learnt.md

 | Security    | Arm Trust Zone                                            | Basic ( difficult to setup )  |
 | PIO         | Suppports Programmable IO                                 | no support                    |

+- Use Arduino than micropython, because arduino.h is easier to use, with pinMode, digitalRead, and digitalWrite function, which makes it very easier to use.

 - Use Raspberry Pi Pico.
 It is designed for maker by maker.
 Its focus on easy to use Microcontroller.
 It supports Micropython Natively.

 - Limit MCU to Micropython. so that it is eaiser to build. limit to esp8266 ( due to its 2mm pin pitch) and ESP32 Varients.